 The experience might have left you bruised and vowing never to go near a police station or government website for a very long time.

 But it will probably have taught you some of ‘the knowledge’ – as London cab drivers call it – to do the job yourself.

 So, imagine if you took the time to get up to speed on how the lunatic system really works, then you could be laughing.

 All the way to the bank.

-This flash of inspiration came to me after my own experience trying at the last minute to try to get NIE (foreigners identity card) and TIE (post-Brexit identity card for foreigners) cards for myself and my three boys.
+This flash of inspiration came to me after my own experience trying at the last minute to try to get a TIE (post-Brexit identity card for foreigners) cards for myself and my three boys back in November 2020.